107208579/tracking/switches/setup.md

 ## Add a Cheat Sheet
-→ Add the following cheat file to your servers home directory `vi readme.txt`
+→ Add the following cheat file to your servers home directory<br />
+`vi readme.txt`

     ===== CC2652 ===========================================================